Field Trip to Algonquin Park

 - Participants should be prepared for very cold weather – typically ranging from -200 to -300C.
 Good boots, gloves and hat are essential.
 A parka and wind-resistant trousers with multiple layers underneath should provide a decent level of comfort.
 We will take frequent breaks at the Visitor Centre to warm up.

 All of this is contingent on the progress of the Covid-19 pandemic.
-A final decision will be taken in late January (in time to book or cancel motel rooms).
+A final decision will be taken in early February (in time to book or cancel motel rooms).

 The trip will be limited to 12 participants (11 plus the leader).
 Register by email to the address below.